-"It seemed insignificant to me at the time, but in retrospect, CrossFit was the glue that connected teens with potentially higher SAT scores," Marshman said.

-He continued: "We can't prove from our data that CrossFit increases learning ability; however, we can say that without CrossFit the students would have never completed the course.
-Their love of CrossFit helped them stick with the program.
+Toward the end of the course, "It seemed insignificant to me at the time, Marshman, the teacher of the California but in retrospect, CrossFit was the glue group, asked the girls what they thought that connected teens with potentially they were most enthusiastic about the He continued: "We can't prove from our data that CrossFit increases learning ability; however, we can say that without CrossFit "They told me they loved the Cross-Fit the students would have never completed the course.
+Their love of Cross-Fit helped them stick with the program.